-Organizations that are upfront in their GDPR compliace with European customers are likely to gain trust and have an advantage over competitors.
+Organisations that communicate openly how they work within GDPR are likely to be trusted by prospects and customers, so have an advantage over competitors.
 Conversely, failure to comply with GDPR can lead to monetary fines and loss of reputation.
 Therefore, it is important that companies have an ongoing approach to reviewing and updating their business processes and policies, to become and remain GDPR compliant.

-As a highly flexible and customizable solution, Act!
-CRM offers a wide variety of features that can help users to manage their data processes, privacy, and security effectively.
+As a highly flexible and customisable solution, Act!
+CRM offers a wide variety of features that can help users to manage their data processes, privacy and security effectively.
 It can be an extremely valuable tool to help with GDPR compliance if correctly used and adopted within your business, as part of a wider GDPR compliance project.
 This document should help you understand some of the key areas of GDPR, and provide information about how using Act!
 CRM can help with compliance.